Affiliate links on Android Authority may earn us a commission. Learn more.

 What should you look for when choosing a third-party charger?

-It’s important to do your homework regardless of what you buy, but that’s even more so with a charger.
-A bad charger or cable can cause irreparable damage to the phone, and a faulty power bank in your pocket might hurt you as well.
+It’s essential to do your homework regardless of what you buy, but that’s even more so with a charger.
+A bad charger or cable can cause irreparable damage to the phone, and a faulty power bank in your pocket might also hurt you.
 There are a lot of good choices, but it’s crucial to do the research properly.

 There are also a few other factors to consider.

 - How fast is it going to charge?
-You might have gotten a power bank with a 50,000Ah battery or a wall charger with 10 ports, but if it takes all day to charge up your device, that will be a problem.
+You might have gotten a power bank with a 50,000Ah battery or a wall charger with ten ports, but that will be a problem if it takes all day to charge up your device.
 The best options should ideally support the fast charging standards in your phone or other portable devices.

 - What capacity do you need?
-For power banks getting one with the largest capacity might not be enough.
-Portability is a concern, since you don’t want to carry what is essentially a brick in your backpack.
+For power banks, getting one with the largest capacity might not be ideal.
+Portability is a concern since you don’t want to carry what is essentially a brick in your backpack.
 But if you need something smaller, there are a lot of great options.
-10,000mAh is what I’d consider the sweet spot, but entirely depends on what your needs are.
+10,000mAh is what we’d consider the sweet spot, but it entirely depends on what your needs are.

-- Does it have the right ports for your needs?
-Older or budget chargers often have less than great port options.
-There might just be USB type-A instead of USB-C, or there might not be fast charging as mentioned above.
+- Does it have the correct ports for your needs?
+Newer or budget chargers often have less than great port options.
+There might be USB type-A instead of USB-C, or fast charging might not be mentioned above.
 Figure out which ports you have on your devices and whether the charger that catches your eye fully supports your device.
 Larger charging stations even let you know charge laptops.

 - Is the brand trustworthy?
 A reputable brand is more likely to last through countless charging cycles.
-We highly recommend Anker and Aukey, but there are tons of other great brands.
-We ensure every option on this list balances price, quality, and reputation.
+We highly recommend Anker and AUKEY, but there are tons of other great brands.
+We ensure that every option on this list balances price, quality, and reputation.

 - What size do you need?
 You will also have to consider the size.
 Do you want something that can easily slip inside your pocket or backpack?
 Or do you want the most charging power encased in a big brick of a portable charger?
 How long should the charger cable be?

-If you want to max out your options, Anker has a full-blown power strip.
-It plugs into the wall with a single AC outlet, and a five-foot cable means that you can position the charging hub wherever you need it.
-Once you’re plugged in, you can choose from one USB-C port and two USB-A ports, as well as two more AC options.
+Anker is here yet again with a full-blown power strip if you want to max out your options.
+It plugs into the wall with a single AC outlet.
+On the other hand, a six-foot cable means that you can position the charging hub wherever you need it.
+Once you’re plugged in, you can choose from one 45W USB-C port and two 15W USB-A ports, as well as three more AC options.
+It’s pretty much the ultimate charging station for the flexibility that it provides.
+The capsule design looks pretty great on a desk as well.

 The best wireless chargers